Counseling Pages » Summer Experiences

 EPIC Cal.
 Poly San Luis Opispo

-Application: https://epic.calpoly.edu/
+Website: https://epic.calpoly.edu/

 Note: EPIC is Engineering Possibilities in College.
 This is for students entering 6th through 11th grade.
 It is a residential camp and there is a fee.